Skip to content

 • AI is a tool that people use to do things, it does nothing on its own

-• LLMs are big and very complex text automation machines, matching similar words and words that are likely to appear in similar contexts
+• LLMs are big and very complex text automation machines, guessing similar words and words that are likely to appear in similar contexts

 Ask for the details and specifics